swang63/MPFireFinal/README.md

 A CA cert is installed to the root store and used to sign the windows serial port drivers, and is installed as part of the MSI install.

 [![FlagCounter](https://s01.flagcounter.com/count2/A4bA/bg_FFFFFF/txt_000000/border_CCCCCC/columns_8/maxflags_40/viewers_0/labels_1/pageviews_0/flags_0/percent_0/)](https://info.flagcounter.com/A4bA)

+MISSION PLANNER FIRE CHANGES
+Software Code Parameters utilized for running the software.
+The parameters below are viewable through on the Plan UI page as indicated by the photo below.

+Downloadable packaged executable is available here

+Planner UI

+Window: This value determines the size of the window of fire files to keep displayed on the map.
+This window refers to each of the fire map “LOC######.TXT” where the number corresponds to a particular second of the fire as observed by the UAV.
+The window thereby is set in seconds from last file to display.
+300 seconds or 5 minutes is set as the default value

+Update: This value will update and reload the fireMap upon the number of files loaded.
+Default value is set to 10.
+This will update the map for values of time since last visit metrics for display.

+Filter Value: This value is set to 0.001 by default.
+This value is the measure in degrees.
+This filter value will include files of numerical order if the average latitude and longitude difference between the files is less than this value.
+This will remove files in which the projected fire map appears to “jump” a far distance.
+Files that have no preceding location file will be ignored so if there is a jump in the number of the location file.
+The subsequent files will NOT be filtered.

+Last Visit: This will display fire files that exceed the time since the last visit in a green color.
+This parameter is set in seconds and is defaulted to 60 seconds.

+Grid Size: This is the size in which the data is discretized from the fire files.
+Default grid size is set to 500x500.
+If there are issues with lag regarding the map interface and number of markers.

+Grid Max: This is the size of the box that bounds the fire values within a grid for discretization of the fire shape.
+The grid max size is in meters and will produce a box of this size for bounding the fire shape.
+A UI message box will occur indicating that fire points have been detected outside of the grid max.
+In this instance, please increase the paramater to allow for the full fire shape to fit.

+Running the software
+Fire Toolbar

+Steps to run the software are below

+Select the Plan Tab
+Choose the parmaeters for viewing the fire files.
+The default values are shown in the figure above.
+Click the Toggle Grid button to toggle the maximum grid size of the fire shape.
+Click the Load Fire Folder Button.
+This will allow you to select the directory for where the fire files are located.
+If files are added to this directory, they will automatically upload and display new information every 30 seconds.
+Click the Stop Reading button to stop reading new incoming files.
+The map displays the inner boundary of the fire shape with a yellow X, the average fire shape value from the last 5 values taken for that angle in a blue shape, and the outer boundary of the fire with a white X.